samuelajackson/samuelajackson.github.io/index.md

 depository holds said Java code, which parses user inputted information to edit the database.

+**SMASH Shell** Using C, I created a shell that can be launched from the BASH shell itself.
+This project involved the use of structs to store information like the history command; furthermore, both Fork and Pipe were used to divert unknown commands to the BASH shell, allowing for increased functionality.

+**ReaderOfBooks GUI** My first major programming project, this Java based GUI allows the user to add a list of text files into a reader and select them, opening their contents.
+This program uses JButtons and action listeners in a dynamic way and demonstrates an understanding of graphic display management.

 ### Contact Information

 Here is my contact info in a table: